-12.3.1.2.
-Impairment
+12.3.2 Impairment

-The Fund assesses, on a forward-looking basis, the ECL associated with its financial instruments carried at amortized cost and FVOCI.
+The Fund assesses on a forward-looking basis the ECL associated with its debt instruments, deposits in bank, other assets and receivables carried at amortized cost and FVOCI.
 The measurement of ECL reflects:

-- An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes: - The time value of money; and - Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.
+- An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes; - The time value of money; and, - Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.

-At each reporting date, the Fund shall measure the loss allowance on deposits in banks, other investments, and interest receivable at an amount equal to the lifetime ECL if the credit risk has increased significantly since initial recognition.
-If, at the reporting date, the credit risk has not increased significantly since initial recognition, the Fund shall measure the loss allowance at an amount equal to 12-month ECL.
+At each reporting date, the Fund measures the loss allowance on debt instruments, deposits in bank, other investments, and receivables at an amount equal to the lifetime ECL if the credit risk has increased significantly since initial recognition.
+If, at the reporting date, the credit risk has not increased significantly since initial recognition, the Fund measures the loss allowance at an amount equal to 12-month ECL.
 Significant financial difficulties of the counterparties, probability that the counterparties will enter bankruptcy or financial reorganization, and default in payments are all considered indicators that a loss allowance may be required.
 If the credit risk increases to the point that it is considered to be credit impaired, interest income will be calculated based on the gross carrying amount adjusted for the loss allowance.
 A significant increase in credit risk is defined by management as any contractual payment which is more than 30 days past due.
 Any contractual payment which is more than 90 days past due is considered credit impaired.

-12.4.
-Financial liabilities
+12.4 Financial liabilities